RatDotRaw/Deno-YOLO/README.md

 ## After running

 Now that you ran the project, nothing seem to have happened...
-The results are in a separate folder for you to look at.
+The results are in a separate folder for you to look at, located in `./outputImgs`, enjoy!
-There in `outputImgs`, enjoy!